 Big South Fork NRRA has communicated with a number of agencies related to this EIS, initiated with notification of the EIS in June and July 2014 (Appendix G).
-The DEIS was provided to these and other agencies for review and comment.
-Agencies with interest in the proposed projects that were notified of the EIS availability include KDEP, TDEC, USFWS, USACE, US Forest Service (USFS), SHPOs, and tribal consultation contacts.
+The EIS will be provided to these and other agencies for review and comment.
+Agencies with interest in the proposed projects that will be notified of the EIS availability include KDEP, TDEC, USFWS, USACE, US Forest Service (USFS), SHPOs, and tribal consultation contacts.